 The following sections provide some guidelines for maximizing the performance of the Perforce Server, using tools provided by the SDP.
-More information on this topic can be found in the Knowledge Base.
+More information on this topic can be found in the System Administrator's Guide and in the Knowledge Base.

 8.1.
 Optimizing the database files